 - 1/4 Cup Water

-– 1.5 Tablespoons Contact Lens Solution – *Important: your brand of contact lens solution must have boric acid and sodium borate in the ingredient list.
+- 1.5 Tablespoons Contact Lens Solution – *Important: your brand of contact lens solution must have boric acid and sodium borate in the ingredient list.
 This is what interacts with the glue to form the slime.
-We like this brand the best.
+We recommend only using Renu fresh or Equate brand.
+Do not substitute with other brands.

 - Liquid Food Coloring – this set comes with all kinds of vibrant pinks, purples and blues.